 Natural citrine is one of the most valuable varieties of the mineral quartz.
-Stones are transparent to translucent, exhibit a vitreous lustre and the exact cause of its subtle yellow to rich orange colour is still somewhat of a mystery.
-What is known about the colour of citrine is that trace amounts of aluminium in some stones cause the quartz to turn yellow but in amethyst which is the purple variety of quartz, the application of heat causes it to turn yellow.
-Scientists admit they still do not known for certain exactly what causes the colour in this relatively rare mineral.
+Stones are transparent to translucent, exhibit a vitreous lustre and the exact cause of the subtle yellow to rich orange colour is still somewhat of a mystery.
+What is known about the colour of citrine is that trace amounts of aluminium in some stones cause the quartz to turn yellow.
+Scientists admit they still do not know for certain exactly what causes the colour in this relatively rare mineral.

 During the first and second centuries AD both the Greeks and Romans used citrine stones for intaglios whilst in ancient times it was worn as protection against snake venom and evil thoughts.
 Historically little is known about citrine because there are few references to the stone which is perhaps because of its rarity.